opensorcerer20/quizapp/README.md

 - [x] bug: answer visible when switching to next question
 - [x] bug: delay loading next question (side effect of hiding answer to next question)

+- [ ] new idea: pre-render cards, click to next and previous, reset when leaving screen
+  - [ ] create all cards, only show current one
+  - [ ] card functions normally
+  - [ ] on next/previous
+    - [ ] hide current
+    - [ ] show next/previous
+    - [ ] reset current

 - [ ] simpler version of app for 1.0
-test
-- [ ] new idea: pre-render cards, swipe to change

 (shifting focus to ui first)